ni/nimi-python/docs/nirfsg/class.rst

             Use Python index notation on the repeated capabilities container script_triggers to specify a subset.

             Example: :py:attr:`my_session.script_triggers[ ... ].digital_edge_script_trigger_source`

-            To set/get on all script_triggers, you can call the property directly on the :py:class:`nirfsg.Session`.

-            Example: :py:attr:`my_session.digital_edge_script_trigger_source`

         The following table lists the characteristics of this property.